Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 Decorator consists of base components that are *extended* at *run-time* and ‘decorated’ with decorator classes.

-Decorator has four key components:
+Decorator is typically comprised of these components:

-1. (Abstract) Core Component — The (abstract) base class or protocol that a base object will subclass or implement.
+1. **(Abstract) Core Component** — The (abstract) base class or protocol that a base object will subclass or implement.
-2. Concrete Core Component - Implementation of the Core Component.
+2. **Concrete Core Component** - Implementation of the Core Component.
-3. Decorator — The Decorator can extend the Core Component using two forms:
+3. **Decorator** — The Decorator can extend the Core Component using two forms:
-- As an Abstract Decorator - A protocol which extends the Core Component protocol
+- As an __*Abstract Decorator*__ - A protocol which extends the Core Component protocol
-- As a Concrete Decorator - An implementation (or subclass) of the Core Component.
+- As a __*Concrete Decorator*__ - An implementation (or subclass) of the Core Component.

 The pattern has been implemented correctly when you can select some of the objects created from a class to be modified without affecting all of them and without requiring changes to the original class.